heliochronix/memleak/README.md

   used on projects built with other toolchains.
 This can be fixed by checking compiler macros and implementing preprocessor code to use the  appropriate functions for each toolchain.
-- Dependent on assert: This again limits the applicability of the library if the given implementation of the library does not have support for the C library assert function.
-This can be fixed similar to the thread synchronization mechanism by providing a user definable function to call in case of an assert-like condition.
+- ~~Dependent on assert: This again limits the applicability of the library if the given implementation of the library does not have support for the C library assert function.
+This can be fixed similar to the thread synchronization mechanism by providing a user definable function to call in case of an assert-like condition.~~
-- May not cover `calloc` and `realloc`: Depending on the implemented C library, `calloc` and `realloc` may not make use of `malloc` and `free`, so these cases may not be accounted for and could result in asserts occuring when `free` is invoked for these allocations.
-This and the previous problem could be avoided all-together if instead of asserting on an unaccounted for block, it instead just silently attempts to perform the free operation on the pointer and returns.
+- May not cover `calloc` and `realloc`: Depending on the implemented C library, `calloc` and `realloc` may not make use of `malloc` and `free`, so these cases may not be accounted for ~~and could result in asserts occuring when `free` is invoked for these allocations.~~ This and the previous problem could be avoided all-together if instead of asserting on an unaccounted for block, it instead just silently attempts to perform the free operation on the pointer and returns.
+  __NOTE: This solution has been implemented since writing this document.__
 - Does not account for itself: The library's accounting data structure is not a part of the accounting process.